 Remember, the purpose here is to create a compelling brand.
 And messages that speak to the individual.
 To a human.
 Even most marketers forget this.
 You are talking to people.

-Spend time profiling your ideal client and identifying a niche or segment.
+Profile your ideal client and identifying a niche or segment.
 I promise you it will be one of the most rewarding pieces of marketing you will ever do.
 If you care about ROI (Return on Investment) at all in your business, don’t ignore this step any longer.

 I wrote an article with more detail on profiling the ideal customer that you can read HERE.

 What is a segment?
-It is simply a pocket or a group of people that match your individual ideal customer profile.
+It is a pocket or a group of people that match your individual ideal customer profile.

-Now we can’t simply pluck a segment or niche out of thin air.
+Now we can’t pluck a segment or niche out of thin air.
 The segment you focus on must meet criteria that qualify it as valid and worthy of your attention and your money.

 The segment(s) must be measurable.
 How many people exist in the segment?
 If we can’t gauge the size and scope of a segment, it makes it difficult to identify the profit and growth potential.